j-woodlee/ALCOASSR/README.md

 You can now simply run the script by typing: \"node ./convertxlsmtoxlsx.js Alameda 2018 10\" (or insert whatever parameters you want)

-This script will make a new file in the P drive (in the test repository) depending on parameters.
+This script will make the new parcelized file in the P drive (in the test repository for now) depending on parameters.